The Strangers (2008 film): Release

+The producers originally planned for a summer release date of July 13, 2007, which was eventually postponed to November 2007; however, this date was postponed as well.
+The Strangers had its theatrical debut in the United States and Canada on May 30, 2008, distributed by Rogue Pictures, a subsidiary of Universal Pictures.
+It premiered later that summer in the United Kingdom, on August 29, 2008.

 Marketing and promotion

-In late July 2007, Bertino, Tyler and Speedman attended San Diego's annual Comic-Con event to promote the film; all three were present for a questions-and-answers panel session, as well as a screening of the film's official teaser trailer; this trailer was released on the internet several weeks later.
-It was not until March 2008 that a full-length trailer for the film was released, which can be found on Apple's QuickTime trailer gallery.
+In late July 2007, Bertino, Tyler and Speedman attended San Diego Comic-Con to promote the film; all three were present for a questions-and-answers panel session, as well as a screening of the film's official teaser trailer.
+Two one sheet posters for the film were also revealed at the event, one showing the three masked villains, and another featuring a wounded Liv Tyler.

+In March 2008, a full-length trailer for the film was released via Apple's QuickTime trailer gallery.
 The trailer originally began running in theaters attached to Rogue Pictures' sci-fi film Doomsday in March 2008, and television advertisements began airing on networks in early-mid April 2008 to promote the film's May release.

-Two one-sheet posters for the film were released in August 2007, one showing the three masked Strangers, and the other displaying a wounded Liv Tyler.
 In April 2008, roughly two months before the film's official theatrical debut, the final, official one-sheet for the film was released, featuring Liv Tyler standing in a darkened kitchen with a masked man looming behind her in the shadows.